Motor Vehicle Dealer Bond

 A claim can be made on the dealer bond if the dealership doesn’t follow all applicable laws and regulations.
 If a legitimate claim is filed against the dealership, the surety will pay all relevant costs up to the amount of the surety bond it had underwritten.
 However, the dealer will have to reimburse these costs later on, which means avoiding claims is the best course of action.

-Auto Dealer Surety Bond agreement
+Motor Vehicle Dealer Bond agreement

 An auto dealer surety bond is a binding contractual agreement between three parties: the obligee (the state requiring the bond), the principal (the auto dealer), and the surety (the provider of the bond).
 Listed below are the 3 absolutes in surety.